India's states sidestep stalled reform, go it alone to woo investment

-MUMBAI/NEW DELHI (Reuters) - It took two months of courting, dozens of negotiators and final talks that ran into the early hours, but Maharashtra secured its prize: a $5 billion investment commitment from iPhone maker Foxconn (2354.TW).
+MUMBAI/NEW DELHI, Aug 13 (Reuters) - It took two months of courting, dozens of negotiators and final talks that ran into the early hours, but the western Indian state of Maharashtra secured its prize: a $5 billion investment commitment from iPhone maker Foxconn.

 The 5-year deal, announced last weekend, is a reminder of the pulling power of India’s wealthiest states - even as the central government under Prime Minister Narendra Modi hits its biggest reform roadblocks to date, over tax and land reform.